-- To document Transition Activities to assist the student in achieving Postsecondary Education/Training, Employment/Occupation/Career, and Community/Independent Living Measureable Annual Goals. - Transition activities must list specific steps the student must take to achieve his/her long-term Postsecondary Education/Training goal.
+- To document Transition Activities to assist the student in achieving Postsecondary Education/ Training, Employment/Occupation/Career, and Community/Independent Living Measureable Annual Goals. - Transition activities must list specific steps the student must take to achieve his/her long-term Postsecondary Education/Training goal. - A minimum of two transition activities must be written to address each of the measureable annual transition goals in the areas of Postsecondary Education/Training, Employment/Occupation/Career, and Community/Independent Living.

-- To document MEASURABLE ANNUAL Postsecondary Education/Training, Employment/ Occupation/Career, and Community/Independent Living TRANSITION GOAL(s) that the IEP Team addresses. - To document DATE OF COMPLETION/MASTERY OF MEASURABLE ANNUAL TRANSITION GOAL(S). - To revise/change transition goal(s). - To determine Transition services based on the student's strengths, preferences, and interest that will reasonably enable the student to meet the postsecondary goals are addressed on the transition goal page in this IEP. - To document Transition Activities to assist the student in achieving Postsecondary Education/Training, Employment/Occupation/Career, and Community/Independent Living Measureable Annual Goals.
+- To document MEASURABLE ANNUAL Postsecondary Education/Training, Employment/Occupation/ Career, and Community/Independent Living TRANSITION GOAL(s) that the IEP Team addresses. - To document DATE OF COMPLETION/MASTERY OF MEASURABLE ANNUAL TRANSITION GOAL(S). - To revise/change transition goal(s). - To determine Transition services based on the student's strengths, preferences, and interest that will reasonably enable the student to meet the postsecondary goals are addressed on the transition goal page in this IEP. - To document Transition Activities to assist the student in achieving Postsecondary Education/Training, Employment/Occupation/Career, and Community/Independent Living Measureable Annual Goals.